 Why are the architecture decisions important?

 If architecture is the set of design decisions, then documenting the set of design decisions is required as a way to document the architecture.
 This is usually not done, though.
-We can usually get at the result of the design decisions, the solutions chosen, but not at the reasoning behind them.
+We can usually get the result of the design decisions, the solutions chosen, but not at the reasoning behind them.
 Much of the rationale behind the solutions is usually lost forever or resides only in the head of the few people associated with them if they are still around.

 - Communicating the architectural change and the decision, we can consider it as a way of thinking to summarize why we needed this decision and why we decided this change to happen and chose this option for it, and also it describes what will be the impact of this change based on the decision has been taken.
 This is important to another stakeholder, for example, business users, domain architects or developers.

 - Close the open questions and the long discussion loops, in the architecture development process we may go through a lot of discussions and brainstorming sessions and actually, we need to communicate the results with other stakeholders.
 And throughout this process, other stakeholders or even new architects in the different domains will start to suggest or discuss another option may be not compliant with the decision made.
-In this regard, documenting the architecture decisions will eliminate this cycle and communicate the rationale of the decision to all stakeholders and keep it historical to know how this can be affected by new changes as well.
+In this regard, documenting the architecture decisions will eliminate this cycle and communicate the rationale for the decision to all stakeholders and keep it historical to know how this can be affected by new changes as well.

 - It will provide a way of traceability of these decisions as we know why we took them, what are the concerns and business requirements related to these decisions, who are the contributors to these decisions.

-- Architecture governance, the decisions logs, and records are used to keep track of these decisions and how they are compliant with standards we are following.
+- Architecture governance, the decisions logs, and records are used to keep track of these decisions and how they are compliant with the standards we are following.

 How can we document the Architecture decision?

 In the table below, I think this may be the most used attributes to document the architecture decision, while you can add or remove some complexity as well.
-There are some extra attributes can be added according to the architecture capability and maturity in the organization, for example, related principles, related artifacts, related decisions and others you can figure them out 🙂
+There are some extra attributes can be added according to the architecture capability and maturity in the organization, for example, related principles, related artifacts, related decisions, and others you can figure them out 🙂

 |ID||A unique identifier for each decision|